-As a tenant you have rights under the Residential Tenancies Act 2010 and Regulation.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
 This information is for tenants facing termination, when a warrant for possession has been issued by the Tribunal.

 In NSW, the Residential Tenancies Act provides for the circumstances for the termination of a residential tenancy agreement.
-The processes are highly regulated and you may only be forcefully evicted from the premises by the Sheriff of NSW with a proper order and warrant from the Tribunal or Court.
+The processes are highly regulated and you may only be forcefully evicted from the premises by the Sheriff of NSW with a proper order and warrant from the NSW Civil and Administrative Tribunal (NCAT), or Court.

 If your tenancy is terminated by an order of the Tribunal or Court, the termination order will also specify the date by which vacant possession must be given.
 The ‘order for possession’ may take effect immediately or it may be suspended until a later date.